oskarhs/AutoHist.jl/docs/src/examples/algorithm_choice.md

 ```
 As we can see, the median runtime is less than 2 times slower than the mean time it took to compute the exact solution for random samples of size ``n = 10^3``.

-The number candidate cutpoints constructed by the greedy search heuristic can be controlled through the `gr_maxbins` keyword argument, which equals the number of selected gridpoints plus one.
-By default, the greedy algorithm will produce a subset consisting of ``\max\{500, n^{1/3}\}+1`` cutpoints by default (including the edges).
+The number of candidate cutpoints constructed by the greedy search heuristic can be controlled through the `gr_maxbins` keyword argument, which equals the number of selected gridpoints plus one.
+By default, the greedy algorithm will produce a subset consisting of ``\max\{500, n^{1/3}\}+1`` cutpoints (including the edges).
 For `gr_maxbins1 < gr_maxbins2`, the cutpoint subset formed by the greedy algorithm for `gr_maxbins1` is a subset of that selected with `gr_maxbins2` bins.
-Thus, increasing the number of candidate cutpoints added this grid will never lead to a worse solution of the original optimization problem.
+Thus, increasing the number of candidate cutpoints added to this grid will never lead to a worse solution of the original optimization problem.
 If additional precision is desired in the above example, we can increase `gr_maxbins` to ``1000``:
 ```julia
 n = 10^6
 @benchmark fit(